cs3216/cs3216.github.io/website/coursework/project/index.md

 5. Assuming that your team has already deployed a prototype of your application, how has the response been?
 Any other new insights, plans or strategies your team has come out with?
 6. Updated project schedule: milestones and timeline.

-<p>A second progress report will be due on <strong>{assignments.project.progress_report_2_submission}</strong>.
+<p>A second progress report will be due on <strong>{formatDate(assignments.project.progress_report_2_submission)}</strong>.
 The contents of which would be similar to the first progress report.</p>

 Please try to keep your reports to within two pages, or a maximum of 3 pages if you really must.

 ## Final Project Presentation

-<p>On <strong>{assignments.project.in_class_progress_report}</strong>, each team will make a presentation to the rest of the class on your project.
+<p>On <strong>{formatDate(assignments.project.in_class_progress_report)}</strong>, each team will make a presentation to the rest of the class on your project.
 This session will be another round of peer-appraisal by your peers.
 Your goal is to convince your fellow coursemates that your project is really cool, and that you have done a lot of work and great work.
 Think of it as round 2 of your innovation seminar, but you are selling your own dog food.</p>

 ## Preliminary Security Scanning

-<p>At this juncture (<strong>{assignments.project.in_class_progress_report}</strong>), you should have a preliminary website for your app up and running, even if it is not fully functional.
+<p>At this juncture (<strong>{formatDate(assignments.project.in_class_progress_report)}</strong>), you should have a preliminary website for your app up and running, even if it is not fully functional.
 You are expected to provide us with a URL, and the tutors will be using security tools to scan your site.
 You will be provided with a security report, and you are expected to address the cited issues for your final project.
 Clearly, if your project is very incomplete, very little will be found, but you then risk more bad things being found after your final project is submitted.
 We will be doing another round of security scanning after your final project is submitted.</p>

 ## SoC STePs

-<p>In the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on <strong>{assignments.project.poster_session} {assignments.project.is_poster_session_date_tentative && <span>(TBC)</span>}</strong> from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).</p>
+<p>In the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on <strong>{formatDate(assignments.project.poster_session)} {assignments.project.is_poster_session_date_tentative && <span>(TBC)</span>}</strong> from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).</p>

 Each team is to prepare an A1-sized poster.
 The judges and other members of the SoC and NUS will turn up for the "show-and-tell".
 You should treat this session as a trade show to sell your projects as you will get a large percentage of your grading from "other people" - NUS staff, students, alumni, guests - who turn up at your booth.
 So your final grade depends very much on your show-and-tell in this session.
 Be creative.
 Collaterals are encouraged but note that these will be on your own expenses.